hartwigmedical/hmftools/purple/README.md

 If (somatic fitted purity and the copy number fitted purity are both < 0.17 AND the somatic purity > copy number purity) OR if there are no SNV that meet the VAF criteria, then use the copy number fit and set fitMethod = NORMAL.
 Otherwise use the somatic fitted purity, set ploidy =2 and set fit method = SOMATIC.

-Finally, in case of tumors with very low SNV counts (<1000 total SNV) but with known hotpsot mutations, PURPLE checks if the VAF of any hotspot mutations is not outside the expected distribution of the fitted somatic VAF peak (p<0.01).
+Finally, in case of tumors with very low SNV counts (<1000 total SNV) but with known hotspot mutations, PURPLE checks if the VAF of any hotspot mutations is not outside the expected distribution of the fitted somatic VAF peak (p<0.01).
 If the VAF of the hotspot is significantly higher than the fitted VAF peak, then PURPLE sets the purity to 2x maximum hotspot VAF.

 ### 4. Copy Number Smoothing